 So what can trigger the Post-Traumatic Stress Disorder?
 Almost anything that reminds them of the incident; sight, sounds, scent, and feelings.
 For an example, a song plays on the radio, which was the same song that played in the background of the occurrence.
 Or looking at an object (toy gun) that look similar to an item during the situation (guns during a war).
-When a trigger happens it bring back memories of the trauma and cause intense emotional and physical reactions, such as raised heart rate, sweating and muscle tension.
+When a trigger happens it bring back memories of the trauma and cause intense emotional and physical reactions, such as raced heart rate, sweating and muscle tension.

 According to PTSDUnited.org, 70% of Americans have experienced a traumatic event at least once in their lives.
 That’s 223.4 million people!
 Up to 20% of these people develops PTSD.
 That’s about 45 million people!
 An estimate of 8% of Americans, about 25 million people, have PTSD at any given time.
-Just to give you a clear picture of what 8% looks like, that’s the total population of people in Texas.
+Just to give you a clear picture of what 8% looks like, that’s the total population of Texas.
 Unfortunately 1 out every 9 women develops PTSD; making them twice as likely to develop it than men.

 Let’s keep the ball rolling with the statistics, because I still don’t think some of you really don’t know how serious this is.
 According to Traumaline1.com, 30% of military veterans, 36% raped adults, 45% battered women, and 50% of abused children are likely to suffer from PTSD.
 As well, statistics from SAMHSA states the age between 18 and 25 are most likely to suffer from PTSD.
 And I’m pretty sure PTSD within the African American community is on high.
 Unfortunately, I couldn’t find statistics, because it seems like there hasn’t been a lot of research within the black community on it and not many African Americans won’t come forward about the issue.